pslucas0212/VCenterInstallation/README.md

 # vCenter Sever Appliance Installation Notes

-## As quick guide to installing vCenter Server Appliance
+## A quick guide to installing vCenter Server Appliance
-### Note: This is not a definitive installation guide.
+#### Note: This is not a definitive installation guide.
 Please check the vCenter installation documentation for the official installation instructions.

 ### Pre-Req
 1. This is an example install guide for vCenter Server Appliance 6.7 to support vMware EXSi 6.7 servers.